seinecle/mk99/docs/generated-slides/subdir/what-is-big-data_temp_pdf.md

 ==== 6.
 Big data transforms industries, and has become an industry in itself
 //ST: !

-Firms active in "Big data" divide in many subdomains: the industry to manage the IT infrastructure for big data, the consulting firms, software providers, industry-specific applications, etc. the field is huge.
+Firms active in "Big data" divide in many subdomains: the industry to manage the IT infrastructure for big data, the consulting firms, software providers, industry-specific applications, etc...

+-> the field is huge.

+//ST: !
 Matt Turck, https://twitter.com/mattturck[VC at FirstMarkCap], creates every year a sheet to visualize the main firms active in these subdomains.
 This is the 2017 version:

 //ST: !
 image::Matt-Turck-FirstMark-2017-Big-Data-Landscape.png[align=center, title="Big data landscape for 2017"]
 {nbsp} +